In 2008, we began baking for a simple reason: to share the joy of bread with friends who couldn't eat it.

 When it comes to grapes, the most abundant concentrations of nutrients and antioxidants are found in the skin and seeds.
 Research has shown that the resveratrol found in grape skin acts as an anti-cancer agent and can also help control heart disease, arthritis and other autoimmune disorders.
 Bread baked from this rare but potent flour definitely deserves a place on your table.

-Scientific studies have shown that the antioxidant and antimicrobial properties of cinnamon offer numerous health benefits, including improved glucose and lipid levels in individuals with type 2 diabetes.
-Some research has shown it may help prevent Alzheimer’s disease and might even help treat Multiple Sclerosis.
+Studies have shown that the antioxidant and antimicrobial properties of cinnamon offer numerous health benefits, including improved glucose and lipid levels in individuals with type 2 diabetes.
+Other research indicates it may help prevent Alzheimer’s disease and might even help treat Multiple Sclerosis.
 This nutritionally powerful spice doesn’t stop there: it’s also full of iron, calcium, magnesium, phosphorus and potassium.

-Sorghum is a naturally gluten-free ancient cereal grain full of health benefits.
-It contains high levels of unsaturated fats (good fat), protein, fibre and minerals such as calcium, phosphorus, potassium and iron.
-Remarkably, sorghum has been found to contain more antioxidants than blueberries and pomegranates.
+Sorghum is a naturally gluten-free ancient cereal grain full of benefits, including high levels of unsaturated fats, protein, fibre and minerals such as calcium, phosphorus, potassium and iron.
+Remarkably, sorghum has been found to contain even more antioxidants than blueberries and pomegranates.
 Studies suggest that certain phytochemicals in sorghum help reduce the risk of certain cancers more than other grains.
 It has also been shown to lower cholesterol and support cardiovascular health.
 Who knew a grain could do all that?

-Millet seed is a wholesome, creamy and delicious ancient gluten-free grain.
-It is a good source of dietary fibre, iron and vitamin B-6 (pyridoxine).
-It provides protein and potassium.
-Most importantly, this grain is a rich source of magnesium.
+This ancient and wholesome gluten-free grain is a great source of dietary fibre, iron and vitamin B-6 (pyridoxine), and provides plenty of protein and potassium.
+Most importantly, it’s a rich source of magnesium.
 Studies have shown magnesium can help reduce chronic pain, the severity of asthma and the frequency of migraines.
-It’s excellent for cardiovascular health and even helps to reduce the risk of type 2 diabetes.
+It’s also excellent for cardiovascular health and even helps to reduce the risk of type 2 diabetes.

 Honey: Antibacterial Properties

-Inulin Fibre from Chicory Root: Linked to Digestive Health
+Inulin Fibre from Chicory Root: Great for Digestion

-Inulin is a soluble dietary fibre that is found in certain plant foods such as chicory root.
-Some people take chicory root daily as a nutritional supplement.
-Inulin has been associated with improved digestive health, such as decreased constipation, improved nutrient absorption, increased beneficial gut bacteria, and better overall immune health.
+Inulin is a soluble dietary fibre found in certain plant foods such as chicory root, which some people take daily as a nutritional supplement.
+Inulin has also been associated with improved digestive health, such as decreased constipation, improved nutrient absorption, increased beneficial gut bacteria, and better overall immune health.
 Several studies have even suggested that inulin may improve blood sugar control in people with pre-diabetes and diabetes.
 Now isn’t that sweet.